Woodstock Will Return This Summer, For Its 50th Anniversary

 There will be three main stages at Woodstock 50, plus three festival "neighborhoods," each of which will offer its own programming of music, comedy, spoken word, film and food.

-According to the Times interview, Lang and his colleagues plan to sell about 100,000 three-day passes to the festival, and that they expect most festivalgoers to camp at the festival grounds.
+According to the Times interview, Lang and his colleagues plan to sell about 100,000 three-day passes to the festival and they expect most attendees to camp at the festival grounds.

 And in an apparent nod to festivalgoers' expectations in 2019, the 50th anniversary edition will offer "glamping" tents and other amenities.
 Such services might also help the 2019 festival distance itself from the dire problems that plagued a 1999 edition of Woodstock — an event that ended in fires, rioting and a number of lawsuits — which, like the chaotic 1994 Woodstock festival, Lang was also involved in organizing.